 In 1989, the Burger King brand was sold for a third time, this time to British liquor company Grand Metropolitan for a whopping total of $5.7 billion.
 Thirteen years later, though, in 2002, Grand Metropolitan took a loss on their investment by selling the company for $1.6 billion to the capital investment firm Texas Pacific Group.
 They retained ownership of the brand for eight years before selling it once more to the brand’s current majority owner, 3G Capital for a total of $2.2 billion.
 Finally, in 2012, Burger King was taken public on the New York Stock Exchange and given the symbol BKW.

 Today, the Burger King chain is valued at $7.6 billion.
 While this number can’t compete with the valuation of Burger King’s rival, McDonald’s – which today sits at just a little over $158 billion – there’s still no denying the success that Burger King has enjoyed.
-Throughout Burger King’s journey, which started with a single restaurant in Jacksonville and went on to become an international chain worth billions of dollars, the famous Burger King logo has played many essential roles, helping propel the brand to worldwide recognizability.
+Throughout Burger King’s journey, which started with a single restaurant in Jacksonville and went on to become an international chain worth billions of dollars, the famous Burger King logo has played many essential roles, helping propel the brand to a worldwide national name and brand.

 The History of the Burger King Logo